 An alternative to issuing the IHA for the period requested, and to conducting the project then, is to issue the IHA for another time, and to conduct the project at that alternative time.
 However, the proposed dates for the cruise are the dates when the personnel and equipment essential to meet the overall project objectives are available.
+In addition, the window for conducting this survey is limited because of the ability to operate the ship and associated equipment safely in the challenging ocean conditions in the region.

-Marine mammals are expected to be found throughout the proposed study area and throughout the survey period.
-Some marine mammal species (killer whales, harbor seals, Steller sea lions) are year-round residents in the GOA, so altering the timing of the proposed project likely would result in no net benefits for those species.
-Other species (e.g., the humpback whale) are migratory, spending the summer months in the project area, and mostly vacating the region in late fall.
-Conversely, gray whales spend the summer in the Bering Sea, but migrate through the project area from October through January and again in spring.
-However, some occur in the GOA year-round.
-Most pinnipeds are at rookeries in spring when the proposed survey is planned, strongly reducing the probability of encountering any at sea.
+Marine mammals are expected to be found throughout the proposed study area and throughout the time period during which the project may occur.
+A number of marine mammal species (killer whales, harbor seals, Steller sea lions, sea otters) are year-round residents in the GOA, so altering the timing of the proposed project likely would result in no net benefits for those species.
+Other marine mammal species (e.g., the humpback whale) are migratory, spending the summer months in the project area, and vacating the region in late fall, although not all humpback whales leave the area.
+The current schedule does avoid the late August-early September peak in humpback abundance.
+Conversely, gray whales spend the summer in the Bering Sea, but migrate through the project area from October through January and again in spring, so postponing the proposed project to a later time in the year would likely result in increased interactions with gray whales.